 Standout

-Article-level Directive framing backed by code that actually runs the deadline, retention, and two-factor passcode flows.
+Article-level Directive framing paired with a 27-page country-law reference and privacy-engineered oral reporting, all backed by code that actually runs the deadline, retention, two-factor passcode, audit-log, voice-anonymization, and subprocessor-notification flows.

 Sofia, Bulgaria · Bulgarian whistleblowing platform built with Transparency International Bulgaria and Happy Company, with public BGN pricing, live login and registration, and explicit local-law positioning.